All Resources

 Scam alert red text

 Online scams against authors are on the rise and becoming increasingly sophisticated.
 Nearly every day, we hear from authors who have been scammed or would have been had they not first reached out to the Authors Guild to confirm whether an “offer” was real.
-Authors must remain alert for these kinds of scams and be careful not to fall for them.
+The problem will only grow with the widespread use of generative AI, which excels at mimicry.
+Authors, as well as publishers, agents, and filmmakers whose names are used to conduct scams, must remain alert.

 The first rule of thumb is that if someone solicits you out of the blue with an offer that seems too good to be true, it probably is.